openwrt/packages/net/travelmate/files/README.md

 * stop the Travelmate daemon with _/etc/init.d/travelmate stop_
 * remove the Travelmate package (_opkg remove luci-app-travelmate_, _opkg remove travelmate_)

+## Donations
+You like this project - is there a way to donate?
+Generally speaking "No" - I have a well-paying full-time job and my OpenWrt projects are just a hobby of mine in my spare time.

+If you still insist to donate some bucks ...
+* I would be happy if you put your money in kind into other, social projects in your area, e.g. a children's hospice
+* Let's meet and invite me for a coffee if you are in my area, the “Markgräfler Land” in southern Germany or in Switzerland (Basel)
+* Send your money to my [PayPal account](https://www.paypal.me/DirkBrenken) and I will collect your donations over the year to support various social projects in my area

+No matter what you decide - thank you very much for your support!

 Have fun!
 Dirk